MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

    :::image type="content" source="media/filteruser.png" alt-text="Select Filter from the top menu.":::

-1. From the drop-down menu, select **Users not in AAD but exist in the environment**.
+1. From the drop-down menu, select **Users not in Microsoft Entra but exist in the environment**.

 1. Select the disabled user you want to delete.